Project-VIC-International/CAC-Ontology/docs/user_doc.md

 ```

 ## Core Concepts

+> **Note on examples and namespaces:** Many of the examples in this document use legacy `icac-*` prefixes and `https://ontology.unifiedcyberontology.org/...` IRIs from the original ICAC ontology work.
+In CAC Ontology v2.x, the corresponding production modules use `cacontology-*` prefixes and `https://cacontology.projectvic.org/{module-name}#` IRIs; the ICAC-style examples are retained here to illustrate modeling patterns that are now realized in the CAC Ontology family.

 ### 1. Hotline Reports
 We use hotline reports as a foundation of the ontology.
 They represent the initial reports of potential child exploitation material.